 HW-LOT, the outdoor air lockout temperature above which the boiler plant is prevented from operating

 The Lockout temperature is a safety to prevent plant operation when it should not be needed, e.g. due to a Plant Request from a zone or AHU with unusually high setpoint.
-It is typically 75°F for systems with zone level reheat.
-It can be lower, e.g. 65°F, for dual fan dual duct systems and systems that use fan powered terminal units to meet heating loads since they do not require reheat to prevent over-cooling zones with low, or no, cooling loads.
+It is typically [UNITS [24°C] [75°F]] for systems with zone level reheat.
+It can be lower, e.g. [UNITS [18°C] [65°F]], for dual fan dual duct systems and systems that use fan powered terminal units to meet heating loads since they do not require reheat to prevent over-cooling zones with low, or no, cooling loads.

 To keep the plant enabled under all conditions, make the setpoint above the hottest expected outdoor air temperature.